-POLICY R16 Land east of Bishop Bridge Road
+POLICY R16: Land east of Bishop Bridge Road

 The site east of Bishop Bridge Road (1.01 hectares) is allocated for housing development.
-In the region of 50 dwellings will be provided,
+In the region of 50 dwellings will be provided.

-Development will not take place prior to the revocation of the hazardous substance consent and decommissioning of the site.
+Development will not take place prior to the revocation or surrender of the hazardous substance consentor decommissioning of the gas holder.